gwu-libraries/scholarspace/README.md

         % sudo chown $USER:scholarspace /opt/scholarspace
         % sudo chown www-data:www-data /opt/xsendfile

-   On the Solr/Fedora server (if deploying on a separate server - otherwise on the same server):

-        % sudo chown tomcat7:tomcat7 /opt/solr
+* Set up tomcat7 (on the Solr/Fedora server)

+  Replace the /etc/default/tomcat7 file with the tomcat7 file from the /tomcat_conf folder in this repo.
+This will set solr home, fcrepo home, and java path.

+  Set the owner of the /opt/fedora directory:

         % sudo chown tomcat7:tomcat7 /opt/fedora
-        % sudo chown tomcat7:tomcat7 /var/log/solr

-* Set up tomcat7 (on the Solr/Fedora server
+* Set up Solr (on the Solr server)

-  Replace the /etc/default/tomcat7 file with the tomcat7 file from the /tomcat_conf folder in this repo.
-This will set solr Home, fcrepo home, and java path.

-* Set up Solr

         % cd /opt/install
         % wget http://archive.apache.org/dist/lucene/solr/4.10.4/solr-4.10.4.tgz